What if a Parent Can’t Pay for Nursing Home Care?

 Isolation Can Make Parents More Dependent on Caregivers

-As a result, mom or dad might become more reliant on adult children to fill their time.
+As a result, Mom or Dad might become more reliant on adult children to fill their time.
 Are your parents becoming more dependent on you?

 Isolation and loneliness can increase levels of depression and anxiety.
 You may notice that your parent’s emotions are up and down.
 They may be more negative or critical.